oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Use IANA.media-types so the tooling can find the media types registry without an explicit target
 * Mention that the RFC8693 token exchange is not strictly necessary, if trust domain A's platform provides other means to obtain a JWT authorization grant
 * Better describe the trust relationship necessary (domain B has to trusts domain A to issue JWT authz grants and trust its signing key(s)) and mention that AS Metadata's `jwks_uri` can be used to obtain the verification keys for trust domain A
+* add a note about agreeing on semantics etc. when transcribing claims
 * Editorial fixes

 -05